ARAD PDTD BA (Hons)

 Olivia began training in Sydney with Joan and Monica Halliday until their retirement, then full-time with Marie Walton Mahon in Newcastle.
 At 14 she moved to Paris studying with Monique Arabian, then at École Nationale Supérieure de Danse de Marseille.
 At 16 she gained a scholarship to English National Ballet School.

-Olivia danced in Europe for 10 years working with Balletto di Teatro Massimo, Cannes Jeune Ballet, English National Ballet, and 5 years at Stadt Ballett Koblenz, Germany.
+Olivia danced in Europe for 10 years working with Balletto di Teatro Massimo, Cannes Jeune Ballet, English National Ballet, and 5 years as a soloist at Stadt Ballett Koblenz, Germany.
+She performed and created roles in many ballets including Giselle, Nutcracker, Swan Lake, Allegro Brilliante, Paquita, Stalin Dances, West Side Story, La Cage Aux Folles, Orpheus in the Underworld, Cabaret, Violin Concerto.

 While working in Germany Olivia completed a Bachelors degree in Professional Practice (Ballet) from London University, achieving First Class Honours.

-Before returning to Australia, Olivia gained a Distinction in the Professional Dancer’s Teaching Diploma from the Royal Academy of Dance, London.
+Before returning to Australia, Olivia gained a Distinction in the Professional Dancer’s Teaching Diploma from the Royal Academy of Dance (RAD), London.

-Olivia has been a Guest Teacher around the world including for the RAD International Summer Schools in Tokyo and Singapore in 2014, and London and Italy in 2015, and the 2016 and 2017 McDonald College Summer School in Sydney.
+Olivia has been a Guest Teacher around the world including for the RAD International Summer Schools in Tokyo and Singapore in 2014, and London and Italy in 2015, and the 2016 and 2017 McDonald College International Summer Schools in Sydney.
 In March 2016 she taught the competition classes for the RAD Isobel Anderson and Joan & Monica Halliday Awards.
-She taught daily class to the competitors of the Genee International Ballet Competition in Sydney December 2016.
+She taught daily class to the competitors of the Genee International Ballet Competition in Sydney in December 2016.
 In July 2017, she taught the competition classes for the Sydney Eisteddfod Ballet Scholarship and the Robert & Elizabeth Albert Junior Scholarship.
-She also taught at the International Ballet Workshop 2017 in Melbourne alongside Dusty Button.
-In 2018 she taught at the Royal academy of Dance week long summer school in Adelaide, and at the International Ballet Workshop on the Gold Coast alongside Ken Ludden, Director of the Margot Fonteyn Academy of Ballet in New York.
+She also taught at the International Ballet Workshop 2017 in Melbourne alongside Dusty Button, former Principal Dancer at Boston Ballet, now an International Guest Artist.
+In 2018 she taught at the Royal Academy of Dance week long Summer School in Adelaide alongside Matthew Lawrence, former Principal of the Australian Ballet, and at the International Ballet Workshop on the Gold Coast alongside Ken Ludden, Director of the Margot Fonteyn Academy of Ballet in New York.
+In April 2018 Olivia taught the competition classes for the Australian Institute of Classical Dance's Houston Ballet Scholarship adjudicated by Marilyn Jones OBE and Mark Brinkley OAM.

-Olivia is committed to safe dance training and has trained in the Progressing Ballet Technique method.
-As well as in Dance Physiotherapist Lisa Howell's Level 1 Injury Prevention and Level 2 Pointe Safety Courses.
+Olivia is committed to safe dance training.
+She has trained in the Progressing Ballet Technique method and in Dance Physiotherapist Lisa Howell's Level 1 Injury Prevention and Level 2 Pointe Safety Courses.

 Cathie is a former soloist of Royal New Zealand Ballet.
 She was Assistant to the Director of Australian Dance Theatre in South Australia before moving to Western Australia where she worked as Associate Artistic Director of the West Australian Ballet.
 Since returning to Sydney Cathy has worked with Sydney Dance Company and with Bangarra Dance Theatre as Rehearsal Director.